allinspiration/allin-passionbot/README.md

 ## Persistence

-Hubot has an in-memory key-value store exposed as `robot.brain` that can be used to store and retrieve data by scripts.
+Passionbot has an in-memory key-value store exposed as `robot.brain` that can be used to store and retrieve data by scripts.

 ```coffeescript